Accurate Estimation of Mutual Information in High Dimensional Data: The Estimation Protocol: Justification and Details

 We then suggest fitting a WLS quadratic model:

 To determine whether a linear approximation is valid, we suggest computing $\delta = |a_2/a_1|$, the relative strength of the quadratic term compared to the linear one at $\gamma=1$ (full data).
 If $\delta > 0.1$, the tail of the curve (i.e., large $\gamma$) exerts too much nonlinear influence.
 Thus one should iteratively prune the largest $\gamma$ value and the corresponding data from the fit.
 One then should refit the quadratic model, recompute $\delta$, and continue removing the large $\gamma$ values until either $\delta < 0.1$, until a smaller range $\tilde{\gamma}$ is found, over which the information curve is approximately linear.
+As an additional check, after the final linear fit, one should verify that the residuals are approximately symmetric around zero across all $\gamma$ values used in the fit.
+A systematic negative bias in the residuals at large $\gamma$ --- even with $\delta < 0.1$ --- indicates that the linear model is inadequate and estimation should be flagged as unreliable.
+Such bias should also be visible in the MI vs $\gamma$ plot.
+Also note that the quadratic fit is a heuristic to detect the nonlinearity in the fit, and it could be mislead in some cases (cf. Fig.~\ref{si_fig:fdime_protocol} left panel), and better tests could be devised for specific cases.

 If in this process the range $\gamma\leq5$ is reached, then the information cannot be reliably extrapolated linearly.
 Nonlinear fits should not be used: if a term quadratic in $\gamma$ (equivalently, quadratic in $1/N$) is similar in magnitude to the linear term, then all the higher order terms are likely large too.
 There is no reason to truncate the Taylor series at low orders, and hence extrapolation should not be performed.
 The estimator should return ``estimation unreliable'' and quit.